 Moses and Aaron did as the Lord commanded them.
-Moses was 80 years old, and Aaron 83 years old, when they spoke to Pharaoh.

 The Lord (to Moses and to Aaron): When Pharaoh shall speak to you, saying, Show a miracle for you: then you shall say to Aaron, Take your rod, and cast it before Pharaoh, and it shall become a serpent.